-Rising sea levels will wipe out entire cities and render homes, buildings and streets unusable.
+Rising sea levels will obliterate entire cities and render homes, buildings and roads unusable.
 Here are the key design strategies to adapt to a phenomenon that now seems unstoppable.

 The climate and oceans have warmed beyond the point of no return.
 According to the oceanographer John Englander and many other scholars there is nothing we can do to stop the melting of the Greenland and Antarctic ice sheets.

 Sea level rise is now inevitable.
-By the end of this century, the sea level could be 3 meters higher than it is today.
+By the end of this century, sea levels could be 3 meters higher than they are today.

 The impact on society of this sea level rise will be immense.